 Indexes are critical parts that we need to accomplish when building Tables.
 More than 50 percent of the performance of a query depends on it.

 To accomplish this SQL feature, please follow our previous article about How to use SQL Server Indexes for performance tuning.

 Query performance is a critical task that we should not neglect in any application or website.
 It helps to fine-tune the overall performance of the database systems, make your software run smoothly, and work at high performance.

 Although there are multiple ways to tune the performance of SQL queries, what I described above are some tips based on my working experience and reading SQL books.
-I believe these tips will allow you to craft better queries, have a well-structured database, avoid draining the production database resources and maintain more stability to your software applications.
+I believe these tips will allow you to craft better queries, have a well-structured database, avoid draining the production database resources and maintain more stability in your software applications.

-Happy coding and have a nice day!
+Happy coding, and have a nice day!